 I have attempted and failed to negotiate with my landlord for a lease extension without success.
 Can I apply to the Leasehold Valuation Tribunal?
 Can you recommend a Greenhithe conveyancing firm to assist?

-You certainly can.
-We are happy to put you in touch with a Greenhithe conveyancing firm who can help.
+Most definitely.
+We can put you in touch with a Greenhithe conveyancing firm who can help.

-An example of a Lease Extension decision for a Greenhithe flat is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
-This case related to 13 flats.
-The unexpired term was 76 years.
+An example of a Lease Extension matter before the tribunal for a Greenhithe property is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+This case affected 13 flats.
+The unexpired term as at the valuation date was 76 years.

 My solicitors in Greenhithe have advised me that no longer have my conveyancing file.
 At the time of my purchase I took out a mortgage with the mortgage company.
 Is it case that being on the mortgage company conveyancing panel they need to have retained the file for a prescribed period?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the mortgage company Conveyancing Panel Terms.
 It might be worth you contacting the lender directly.